ridwanenam/ridwanenam/README.md

 - 👋 Hi, I’m @ridwanenam
 - 👀 I’m interested in something
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning related to technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... later

 <!---
 ridwanenam/ridwanenam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.